growilabs/growi-docs/docs/en/dev/tips/debugging.md

         ![VSCode Server debugger](/assets/images/debugging-vscode-server-debugger.png)

-If the debugger attached successfully, the status bar of VS Code turns orange color.
+If the debugger is attached successfully, the status bar of VS Code turns an orange color.
 In this state, you can debug by setting breakpoints in any server-side code.

 ::: tip Handling Unbound Breakpoints
 If you set a breakpoint but still get an Unbound breakpoint, check the following.